 If you’re struggling to come up with ideas for branded content, it’s possible that you aren't looking for inspiration in the right place.
+There's no need to search far and wide for external data sources.
 You could be sitting on a content gold mine and don’t even know it.

 Most brands already have troves of information that exist nowhere else.
 This information is the foundation of interesting stories that will appeal to both publishers and audiences.

 So where is this content gold mine hidden?
 Right under your nose.
 Your company’s internal data can be the starting point for amazing material.

 Internal data is information, statistics, and trends that organizations discover through their operations.
 It includes facts and figures that companies pull from internal databases, software, customers, decision-making, and reports.

 Internal data may include the following: